ddspog/mongo/model/README.md

 ## Mocking

-You can mock some functionalities of this package, by mocking some called functions time.Now and bson.NewObjectId.
+You can mock some functions of this package, by mocking some called functions time.Now and bson.NewObjectId.
 Use the MockModelSetup presented on this package (only in test environment), like:

 ```go